LIBERATING FOOTBALL TRAVEL

 Pre-match beers for fans and casual visitors

-Head round to the club offices for the Pure Red Café, accessed through the lobby to the second floor via the lift.
+If you have VIP or press access, the Pure Red Café sits on the second floor via the lift.
 Here a panoramic terrace overlooking the pitch is complemented by a tasteful, glossy interior of house plants and understated Olympiacos iconography.